tymyrddin/red-cloud/source/docs/notes/cicd.md

 2. Inject during build by compromising the build system (MitM) and manipulating package download or running a malicious build.
 3. Inject in repository system by capturing credentials or tokens, exploiting vulnerabilities, or deploying in a mirror repository.

+## Remediation

+Securing CI/CD is a complex practice that encompasses the identification, remediation, and prevention of security risks across each stage of a pipeline.
+While building a robust security posture is essential, the framework is to also continue to maintain the agility and pace of release cycles.
+As a result, when compared to securing legacy frameworks, there are a number of additional challenges with administering security on CI/CD pipelines, including:

+* Improper secrets management
+* Inconsistent approaches to microservices
+* Inadequate security automation
+* Conflicts between security and velocity
+* Unauthorised access to code registries
+* Developer and DevOps resistance

 ## Resources

 * [Backstabber's Knife Collection: A Review of Open Source Software Supply Chain Attacks](https://arxiv.org/abs/2005.09535)